Aldanondo often creates work in the public space of New York City

 • Brooklyn Review: Visual Art & Poetry

-• Latin-American Poets Miguel Angel Zapata and NYC Poetry Hunter College, Hofstra University during Friends of Hugo Bastidas Exhibition where Aldanondo participated
+• Latin-American Poets Miguel Angel Zapata and NYC Poetry City College, Hofstra University, BiCOA, during Friends of Hugo Bastidas Exhibition where Aldanondo participated

 Using Format